ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros2_manipulation.md

 $ ros2 run turtlebot3_manipulation_teleop turtlebot3_manipulation_teleop_keyboard
 ```

 3. Manipulate OpenMANIPULATOR-X on TurtleBot3 using the virtual controller.
-  - You can simply type the keys without using an **Enter** key.
+Simply type the keys without using an **Enter** key.

     ```bash
     ---------------------------
     Control TurtleBot3 + OpenManipulatorX